Professor Bill Spence

 1981: B. Sc., First Class Honours, Australian National University.

-My role as Vice Principal since January 2013 gives me responsibility for all research and innovation across QMUL – an institution with a breadth of research across 20 Schools and Institutes within three large Faculties, an annual turnover of over £400M, and an annual research income of over £120M.
-I sit on the ten-member Senior Executive, meeting weekly, and am centrally involved in all major decisions on the operation of the institution.
+My role as Vice Principal since January 2013 gave me responsibility for all research and innovation across QMUL – an institution with a breadth of research across 20 Schools and Institutes within three large Faculties, an annual turnover of over £400M, and an annual research income of over £120M.
+I sat on the Senior Executive, meeting weekly, and was centrally involved in all major decisions on the operation of the institution.
 QMUL continues to grow rapidly and continued success in a highly competitive environment requires continuous innovation and investment and an institution that attracts and fosters outstanding staff.
-A focus on these essentials is the basic element of our five year Research Strategy (http://www.qmul.ac.uk/strategy/researchstrategy/index.html).
+A focus on these essentials is the basic element of our research strategy.
 This includes broad commitments to fostering outstanding research and innovation, and quantitative Indicators of Progress with which to measure success.

 Research Excellence Framework

-In the most ambitious programme of growth in the past two decades, QMUL has committed to the establishment of a major new Life Sciences campus over the next few years, based on large scale development of land in central London at Whitechapel, exploiting the tremendous opportunities provided by the confluence of the strength of our medical and dental schools there, the new Royal London hospital - the largest new-build hospital in Europe, Queen Mary Bio-Innovation - the largest purpose-built bio-innovation space in London, a large local population with significant health needs, imminent rapid national and international transport links with the new £16bn Crossrail project, and proximity to central London and the City.
+As part of an ambitious programme of growth, QMUL has committed to the establishment of a new Life Sciences campus over the next few years, based on development of land in central London at Whitechapel, exploiting the tremendous opportunities provided by the confluence of the strength of our medical and dental schools there, the new Royal London hospital - the largest new-build hospital in Europe, Queen Mary Bio-Innovation - the largest purpose-built bio-innovation space in London, a large local population with significant health needs, imminent rapid national and international transport links with the new £16bn Crossrail project, and proximity to central London and the City.

-I was asked in January 2015 to take leadership of our Life Sciences initiative, with responsibility for growing research, education, doctoral training, public and patient engagement, researcher development and equality, diversity and inclusion initiatives.
+From 2015 to 2018 I held a leadership role in our Life Sciences initiative, with responsibility for growing research, education, doctoral training, public and patient engagement, researcher development and equality, diversity and inclusion initiatives.
 This has involved setting up new Life Sciences research centres in genomics, bioengineering, mind in society and computational biology, and seven new themes of joint clinical-academic work with Barts Health Trust, the largest in the UK.
 Further work includes building a physical infrastructure for the initiative, securing increased investment and the establishment of new governance and management structures, masterplanning of land and building options, leadership of project working groups, and on-going work building partnerships with higher education institutions, companies, and health and local authorities.
-I led a successful bid to the Wellcome Trust for a new Institutional Strategic Support Fund award, matched by QMUL investment, to a total of over £1.5m, which provided early core resources for these developments, and we await news of a significantly larger second bid in September 2016, with QMUL investment meanwhile growing rapidly.
+I led a successful bid to the Wellcome Trust for a new Institutional Strategic Support Fund award, matched by QMUL investment, to a total of over £1.5m, which provided early core resources for these developments.

 - Philosophy 1: